foundata/guidelines/oci-container-image-guide.md

 ### Choosing a base image<a id="choosing-a-base-image"></a>

-foundata does not mandate one base distribution for every application.
+This guide does not mandate one base distribution for every application.

 **You MUST evaluate:**